rear/rear/.github/ISSUE_TEMPLATE.md

 * Hardware (PC or PowerNV BareMetal or ARM) or virtual machine (KVM guest or PoverVM LPAR):

-* System architecture (x86 compatible or PPC64/PPC64LE or what excat ARM device):
+* System architecture (x86 compatible or PPC64/PPC64LE or what exact ARM device):

 * Firmware (BIOS or UEFI or Open Firmware) and bootloader (GRUB or ELILO or Petitboot):